 A dilation and curettage (D&C) is a surgical procedure in which the uterine cervix is dilated for the purpose of tissue removal.

-Loop Electrosurgical Excision Procedure and Cone Biopsy are procedures used to remove abnormal, pre-cancerous, or cancerous cells from the cervix.
+Loop Electrosurgical Excision Procedure and Cold Knife Cone Biopsy are procedures used to remove abnormal, pre-cancerous, or cancerous cells from the cervix.

 Overview of this surgical procedure used in the treatment of advanced gynecologic cancers.

 An introduction to radiation therapy for gynecological cancers and the potential side effects.

-Brachytherapy is a type of internal radiation that can be used for cervical or endometrial (uterine) cancer treatment and is typically done using a “tandem and ovoid” applicator or a “tandem and ring” applicator.
+Brachytherapy is a type of internal radiation that can be used to treat some cases of gynecologic cancer and is typically done using a “tandem and ovoid” applicator or a “tandem and ring” applicator.

 Some cancers of the abdominal or gastrointestinal region can be treated using a type of chemotherapy infusion called intraperitoneal, where the medication is infused directly into the abdominal cavity.